USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 ---|---|---|

-Basic remuneration | The minimum rates of basic salary are set out in the RR (Annex 1 to the RR). | The minimum rates of basic pay are set out in the RR (Annex 9 to the RR). |
+Basic remuneration | The minimum rates of basic remuneration are set out in the RR (Appendix No. 1 to the RR). | The minimum rates of basic remuneration are set out in the RR (Appendix No. 9 to the RR). |

-Functional allowance | It is granted for managing a team consisting of not less than five persons, including the person in charge.
-The amount of the function-related allowance is determined in accordance with appendix no. 4 to the RR – the minimum rates are determined by the RR, the maximum rate – 67% of the professor’s remuneration.
+Function allowance | It is granted for managing a team consisting of not less than five persons, including the person in charge.
+The amount of the position allowance is determined in accordance with Appendix No. 4 to the RR – the minimum rates are determined by the RR, the maximum rate – 67% of the professor remuneration.

-It is granted during excused absence from work, but not longer than for the period of three months of continuous absence. |
+It is granted during an excused absence from work, however, not longer than for the period of three months of continuous absence. |

 It is granted for managing a team consisting of not less than five persons, including the person in charge.
-The amount of the function allowance is determined in accordance with appendix no. 10 to the RR.
-It is granted during excused absence from work, however, no longer than for the period of three months of continuous absence.
+The amount of the position allowance is determined in accordance with Appendix No. 10 to the RR.
+It is granted during excused absence from work, however, not longer than for the period of three months of continuous absence.
 It is paid monthly in arrears. |

-Performance allowance | An allowance may be granted to an employee due to a temporary increase in his/her official duties or temporary assignment of additional tasks or due to the nature of the work and its conditions.
-The amount of the bonus (or their sum – if several bonuses are granted) may not exceed 80% of the sum of the basic salary and the function bonus per month.
-The allowance is granted during excused absence from work, however, no longer than for the period of three months of continuous absence. |
+Task-based allowance | An allowance may be granted to an employee due to a temporary increase in their official duties and responsibilities, a temporary assignment of additional tasks or due to the nature of the work and its conditions.
+The amount of the allowance (or their sum – if several allowances are granted) may not exceed 80% of the basic remuneration and the function allowance per month.
+The allowance is granted during an excused absence from work, however, not longer than for the period of three months of continuous absence. |

-Remuneration for overtime work | Academic staff are entitled to remuneration for overtime work, which is awarded after the teaching load is settled once a year, unless, at the request of the academic staff member, the period for settling the teaching load is extended to two years or, due to the need to pay due remuneration, at the time of termination of the employment relationship with the University.
-Remuneration for overtime hours may be paid after the end of the first semester, provided that the full teaching load is reached in the first semester and the teaching load is settled.
+Remuneration for overtime work | Academic teachers are entitled to remuneration for overtime work, which is awarded once a year after the teaching workload is settled, unless, at the academic teacher’s request, the period for settling the teaching workload is extended to two years or, due to the need to pay due remuneration, at the time of termination of the employment relationship with the University.
+Remuneration for overtime work may be paid after the end of the first semester, provided that the full teaching workload is reached in the first semester and the teaching workload is settled.

-Rates: 1) for working overtime hours carried out on full-time studies or in a doctoral school – shall be determined by the head of the UW organisational unit within the limits specified in Annex No. 3 to the RR; 2) for overtime hours worked on part-time degree programmes – as calculated for these programmes. |
+Rates: 1) for overtime work carried out on full-time studies or in a doctoral school – shall be determined by the head of the UW organisational unit within the limits specified in Appendix No. 3 to the RR; 2) for overtime work carried out on part-time studies – as calculated for these programmes. |

 |

-Allowance for overtime work | Employees who have not been granted time off for overtime work are entitled, in addition to their regular remuneration, to an allowance in the amount specified in Article 151 of the Labour Code. |
+Allowance for overtime work | Employees who have not been granted time off for overtime work are entitled, in addition to their regular remuneration, to allowance in the amount specified in Article 1511 of the Labour Code. |

-Supplementary remuneration | May be granted for the performance of additional tasks, for the duration of their performance, on a one-off basis or for a specified period, indicating an hourly, daily or monthly rate. |
+Supplementary remuneration | It may be granted for the performance of additional tasks for the duration of their performance, on a one-off basis or for a specified period, indicating an hourly, daily or monthly rate. |

 Additional remuneration | List of activities subject to additional remuneration